 Fast forward through my college years, when a lack of money and a lack of parental enthusiasm for personal computing led to many late nights of pounding out papers on a Smith-Corona typewriter.
 Computing in the mid-to-late eighties for me meant doing exercises on the Plato system, running statistics through the Apple IIe in the physics study room, and going down to one of the computer labs in Keller Hall in the wee small awful of the early morning so I could use the terminals to run biological simulations on the mainframe.

 Along with it I bought a 1200 bps modem and a 9-pin dot matrix printer.
-The next day or so, I bought my first software package -- Microsoft Flight Simulator 4.0, which I was delighted to find actually ran in color under TCGA.
+The next day or so, I bought my first software package, Microsoft Flight Simulator 4.0, which I was delighted to find actually ran in color under TCGA.
 Over the months that followed, I added a 40 MB hard drive, increased RAM up to the system maximum of 768 KB, and upgraded to a 2400 bps modem.
-I started a subscription to PCM, a magazine geared to Tandy owners (which no longer seems to be published).
+I started subscribing to PCM, a magazine geared to Tandy owners

 I bought that system to learn, and learn I did.
 I learned I should never buy a computer like that ever again.
 More importantly, I learned MS-DOS.
 Yeah, the learning curve was a bit steep at first.
 But it really wasn't that hard.
 Once I learned some basic commands, figured out how directories work, and picked up on some of the conventions, using a PC became easy and fun.
 It wasn't long before I could see the workings of DOS inside of applications, and in so doing gained insight into what those applications were doing.
 Knowledge of DOS lets me manipulate the system, create my own shortcuts, perform simple and basic tasks without taking my hands off the keyboard to reach for a mouse, and do something as simple and useful as view ASCII text files without having to start an application.
 I enjoy the feeling of empowerment and control, and miss it when I use computers that try to hide the nitty-gritty stuff behind the scenes.